john-craft/vuln-data/src/index.md

 ${projectInput}

-The text box above contains a list of popular open source projects.
-Feel free to edit this list - you can use common names like "NodeJS", "GoLang", or "Python3" and the system will understand them.

 ## Step 2: Process and load CVE data

 The system standardizes project names, configures CVE search patterns, and loads vulnerability data.